-But that's not a position given to Mary in the Scriptures.
+But that's not a position that the Scriptures give to Mary.
 In fact, Jesus' words to her from the cross establish His dominion as the divine Savior, as her Savior.

 Notice how He addresses her.
-"Woman," He calls her (NIV, "dear woman"), a term of affection, certainly not harsh, but not 'Mother.'
+'Woman.'
+In the NIV, 'dear woman', a term of affection, certainly not harsh, but not 'Mother.'
 It is similar to our word 'Lady.'

 William Hendriksen comments, "It was very kind of Jesus to emphasize by the use of the word woman that Mary must no longer think of him as being merely her son; for, the more she conceives of him as her son, the more also will she suffer when he suffers.
 Mary must begin to look upon Jesus as her Lord."
+5

-There's no question Mary's heart was breaking-any loving mother's heart would at such a time.
+There's no question Mary's heart was breaking.
+Any loving mother's heart would at such a time.
 But as great as the suffering was for Mary, Jesus was helping her grasp the purpose of what was breaking her heart.
 He was telling her to look beyond their physical relationship.
-She must not see Jesus merely as her son, the one she bore and raised, but now as her Lord.
+She must see Jesus, not merely as her son, the one she bore and raised, but now as her Lord.